-- 1. From outside Eclipse, extract the Eclispe project files by unzipping <PROJECT_DIR>/eclipseSettings.zip into <PROJECT_DIR>.
+- 1. From outside Eclipse, extract the Eclipse project files by unzipping <PROJECT_DIR>/eclipseSettings.zip into <PROJECT_DIR>.
 For details, see Section 9.2.4. - 2.
-For artisynth_core, then from outside Eclipse, download the required jar files and native libraries as described in Section 4.1. - 3.
+For artisynth_core, then from outside Eclipse, download the required jar files and native libraries as described in Section 4.2. - 3.
 From within Eclipse, choose File > Import - 4.
 An Import dialog will appear.
-Select General > Existing Projects into Workspace and click Next.
+Select General > Existing Projects into Workspace and click Next. - 5.
+An Import Projects dialog will appear.

-Figure 2: Eclipse Import Projects dialog.

-5. An Import Projects dialog will appear.
 In the field Select root directory, enter (or browse to) the parent directory of <PROJECT_DIR>.
 The project itself should now appear in the Projects box (Figure 2).
 (If other projects are contained in the parent directory, these will appear as well.)
 Make sure that the desired project is selected and then click Finish.